nanoframework/nanoframework.github.io/articles/building/build-in-visual-studio.md

 #### RunCmd.bat
 Helper script to run a command in a separate console window, with a timeout after the command completes before closing the window.
 This was required when programming ESP32 boards requiring manual intervention (button press). `Esptool.py` sends a sequence of `___...___...___...` during which you may need to hold the boot button and press reset, however VS2019 buffers the output window so you don't see this until it is too late.
-First parameter `n` is timout in seconds.
+First parameter `n` is timeout in seconds.
  * n = 0 - wait for user input after command completes
  * n > 0 - wait for n seconds after command completes
  * N < 0 - wait only if command completed with error